enklu/enklu.github.io/docs/API/Elements.md

 var a = this.type; //Read-only.
 Get's element type.
 ```

-<b>This</b> is a helpful keyword you can use to return most information you will need about your current object.
+<code>This</ code> is a helpful keyword you can use to return most information you will need about your current object.

 ```js
 function enter() {